nikhilgarware/number-formatter/src/package/README.md

 ### Example:2

-### In this example we are converting number into decimal formatted number with decimal seperation.
+### In this example we are converting number into decimal formatted number with decimal separation.

 ```
 const number = 50124.11111;